Happy Summer to all. What a teaching year! So much to report:

 For previous architectural research, I have developed Genetic Algorithms to model city growth in the Processing programming environment.
 That research, supervised by Professor Ed Mitchell, visualized and simulated rudimentary city models, primarily focused on zoning envelopes and use.
 My work at the MacDowell Colony will take these tools in a different direction; I already have started to write web-based software from which users can export models of building components, not cities!

-To nurture design ideas outside the field of Architecture, I co-founded Anomalus Design Studio with close friend and former classmate, William Martin.
+To nurture design ideas outside the field of Architecture, I co-founded Anomalus Design Studio with a close friend and former classmate.
 Anomalus is a startup guided by an appreciation for the power that technology offers and a specific ethic about how we should adapt technology to serve our 21st Century needs.

 Also, we recently launched a web service to help colleges manage student work for inspection by national standards organizations.
 There seems to be a strong market for a graceful online method to help universities earn, or keep their accreditation.
 Accredimate is our answer.